-In this article, I’ll walk you through the process of finding the right keywords and how to turn them into can’t miss SEO content that serve as the engine for growth for any website, and produce qualified organic search traffic on a consistent and sustained basis.
+The intention of this post is to help you through the process of finding the right keywords and transforming them into SEO content that ignites growth for your website.
+The intended outcome of this revamped content strategy is to facilitate organic search traffic on a consistent and sustained basis.

 Table of Contents

-- Inform topics: Keywords are the seeds for topic development.
-They influence content topic ideas.
-Keyword research is still one of the most effective methods for uncovering new SEO opportunities and an important first step in developing topic ideas.
+Researching keywords is one of the most effective methods for uncovering new SEO opportunities and an initial step in topic development.
+As seeds for topic development, keywords significantly influence content topic ideas.

-- Measure difficulty: Generally, the greater the monthly search volume, the harder it is to rank for a keyword.
-So you need to know if you can outrank competitors before you target a particular keyword topic.
+Generally, the greater the monthly search volume, the more difficult it is to rank for a keyword.
+Before you decide to target a particular keyword, you need to know if you can outrank competitors on that keyword topic.

 |Finding the right keywords to target is the single most important first step in your SEO content strategy.
 If you don’t have a list of relevant, traffic-driving keywords, you don’t have an SEO content strategy.|